Ani1070git/To-Do-List/README.md

 # To-Do-List
+📜 Project Description
-A simple and user-friendly to-do list application built using HTML, CSS, and JavaScript.
-This project allows users to manage their tasks efficiently by adding, marking as complete, and deleting tasks in an intuitive interface.
+The To-Do List App is a simple yet powerful task manager built using HTML, CSS, and JavaScript.
+It allows users to add, mark, delete, and persist tasks using local storage, ensuring that tasks remain saved even after a page refresh.

 # Features
 Add Tasks: Easily input and add new tasks to the list.